reema0814/Threat-Protection-with-XDR/Labguide/lab8_create_workbooks.md

    ![Picture 1](./media/image_10.png)

-1. Search for and select the **Azure Activity** template workbook.
-In the right pane, scroll down and select the **View template** button.
+1. Search and select the **Azure Activity** by navigating to templates.
+In the right pane, scroll down and click on the **View template** button.

+ >Hint: If you don't find Azure Activity, refresh and try again.
+Also, if the Azure Activity status bar is not visible, click on **>>** on right corner.

 1. Review the contents of the workbook.
 It shows insights of your Azure subscription operations by collecting and analyzing the data from the Activity Log.